kvprashant/fb-digi/README.md

 ### Visualization of a Facebook page's fans by country
 `http://hosting.domain/visualization`

-Login using the credentials and you will be able to see the visualization
+Login using the credentials and you will be able to see the visualization of KPN's page